-When I was in school, these grammar concepts used to give me nightmares.
-Prounouns, Verbs, Adjectives, Adverbs – all sounded greek to me!
+When I was in school, English grammar concepts used to give me nightmares.
+Prounouns, Verbs, Adjectives, Adverbs – all sounded Greek to me!
+And these are all important concepts from an exam point of view.
 Somehow, I managed my way past them.
 So, I have attempted to make the English grammar rules regarding these concepts easier for you.
 Below are some of the most common grammatical mistakes people do when it comes to pronouns, verbs, adjectives & adverbs.
 I have tired to present the rules in the most awesome unforgettable way so that it becomes easier for you.

-In view of the constraints of time that a student / learner of English faces today, I believe that it will be all the more useful that fundas / rules on Grammar & English be given as briefly as possible to make a point succinctly.
+In view of the constraints of time that a student / learner of English faces today, I believe that it will be all the more useful that English Grammar Rules and ‘Funda’ be given as briefly as possible to make a point succinctly.

 Not all is intended to be covered, nor all is intended to be explained-what is covered in these blogposts below should be enough for you to go ahead and attempt correctly 8 out of 10 questions on English, Grammar & related in any competitive exam – be it CLAT, CSAT, UGC-NET, Bank PO, CAT, GRE, GMAT, SSC, NDA or any that happens in India.

 WHO and THAT are used when referring to persons.
 WHICH is never used for people/groups.
 WHO is used when the individual person / individuality of the group is implied.
 Whereas, THAT is used when we are talking about a class, species or type.

 - Remember that song – ‘Who’s that Girl!!’
 So, who and that are used for people.